aabbtree77/adast/README.md

 The repair was executed jointly by me and Saulius Rakauskas in about one week in February 2020.
 He disassembled the machine, designed a new circuit board, did all the soldering and hardware testing.
 I wrote the C program for the ATmega16 microcontroller with which we replaced the original Tesla chipset.

-The machine still does the job even now (2023), but it is at the end of its life time.
+The machine still does the job even now (May 2023).

 <table>
 <tr>